Zeida/Zeida/README.md

 ## 🥰 Life Beyond Coding

 When I'm not coding, you can find me immersed in a world of creativity and passion! 📚✨

 I enjoy reading works from great authors like Unamuno and Saramago, along with thought-provoking books like Homo Deus.
-My taste in music is eclectic with Extremoduro 🤘🏼being my all-time favorite band! 🎶
+My taste in music is eclectic, with Extremoduro 🤘🏼 being my all-time favorite band! 🎶

 Nature calls to me as I love hiking and camping⛺️, exploring the beauty of the outdoors.
-I also take joy in caring for plants and fish; my cozy fish tank is home to some vibrant inhabitants, while my collection of succulents, a bonsai, a Calathea and others wonderful plants keeps my space lively. 🌿🐠
+I also take joy in caring for plants and fish; my cozy fish tank is home to some vibrant inhabitants, while my collection of succulents, a bonsai, a Calathea, and other wonderful plants keeps my space lively. 🌿🐠

+I’m also passionate about cooking! 🍳🥘 I love experimenting with flavors and creating delicious dishes that bring joy to those around me.

-Art is another passion of mine, and I find great joy in drawing and crafting.
-Whether it’s working on models or solving puzzles, my creativity flows freely. 🎨🧩
+My creativity extends to art, where I find joy in drawing and crafting.
+Whether it’s working on models or solving puzzles, my imagination flows freely. 🎨🧩

 As a cinematic enthusiast 🎥, I appreciate classic and acclaimed films, with Léon: The Professional and The Butterfly Effect being my top picks. 🍿 I also enjoy a good binge-watch, catching up on shows like Adventure Time, The Walking Dead, Game of Thrones, This Is Us, Cortar por la Línea de Puntos, Euphoria, The Last of Us, and Merlí. 📺

 On the linguistic front🌍, I have a B1 level in English and enjoy writing, listening, and reading it, although speaking isn’t my greatest passion.
 I’ve always wanted to learn Euskera and Portuguese because I find those languages fascinating! 🌍🗣️

-Having trained as a leisure and free-time monitor, I’m always open to exploring new paths, whether it’s as a bookseller, a farmer, or another occupation non relative to IT.
+Having trained as a leisure and free-time monitor, I’m always open to exploring new paths, whether it’s as a bookseller, a farmer, or another occupation not related to IT.
 Life is all about embracing new experiences! 🌟

 And here’s a little secret 🤫: unlike many developers, I actually enjoy generating documentation!
 It’s my hidden superpower! 🦸‍♂️

 ## ✨ Let's Connect!

 I'd love to hear from you!
 Feel free to drop a message or ask me anything on my social media.

 ## 👥 Visitor Count

 ![Visitor Count](https://profile-counter.glitch.me/Zeida/count.svg)

 Thank you for visiting my profile!
 Your support means a lot! 😊